YunyuZhang/Final-Project_CS591/README.md

 # Uber vs Bus
 This is a MEAN stack project.
-The app use Uber and Nextbus API to get the arrriving time of the upcoming buses and the estimate arrive time and price of uberpool.
+The app uses Uber and Nextbus API to get the arriving time of the upcoming buses and the arriving time and price of Uberpool.
+When the "Make decision" is clicked, the app will suggest whether the user should take uber or bus.
+In some case, the users will decide by themselves.

 This app is only for personal use.
-Users are required to login in their Uber account in order to use this app.
+Users are required to login in their Uber account to use this app.

 # Running
 Use npm start.

+# The Page

 The project looks like